 - Residence Permit – Mobile ICT (“Aufenthaltsbewilligung Mobile ICT”)

 - Residence Permit – Seconded Employee (“Aufenthaltsbewilligung Betriebsentsandter”)

 - Residence Permit – Self-Employed Person (“Aufenthaltsbewilligung Selbstständige”)

 - Residence Permit – Student (“Aufenthaltsbewilligung Student”)

 - Residence Permit – Special Cases of Gainful Employment (“Aufenthaltsbewilligung Sonderfälle unselbstständiger Erwerbstätigkeit”)

 - Residence Permit – Social Worker (“Aufenthaltsbewilligung Sozialdienstleistender”)

 - Residence Permit – Researcher Mobility (“Aufenthaltsbewilligung Forscher – Mobilität”)

 - Residence Permit – Family Reunification (“Aufenthaltsbewilligung Familiengemeinschaft”).

-Generally, you do not need a residence permit if you want to live and work in Austria for less than six months, but you will need a Visa C (“Visum C”) or a Visa D (“Visum D”) for professional purposes (link visa).
+Generally, you do not need a residence permit if you want to live and work in Austria for less than six months, but you will need a visa, specifically a Visa C (“Visum C”) or a Visa D (“Visum D”) for professional purposes

 Temporary stay as an intra-corporate transferee (“Unternehmensintern transferierter Arbeitnehmer” or seconded employee